sahaj-b/brainrot.nvim/README.md

 ## What it does
 - New error detected: plays Vine Boom once.
 - Went from "had errors" to "no errors": plays a random phonk track and shows a random PNG, with a dim fullscreen overlay (optionally blocking inputs) for `phonk_time` seconds.
-- Only triggers in Normal mode (won’t fire while you’re typing).
+- Only triggers in Normal mode (won't fire while you're typing).
 It updates on `DiagnosticChanged` and on mode changes into/out of Normal.

+### lsp_wide mode
+When `lsp_wide = true`, it tracks ALL errors in the workspace, not just the current buffer (if your lsp supports it)
+- Phonk only plays when **ALL** errors in the workspace are cleared, not just the current file.
+- Vine boom plays when a new error appears anywhere in the workspace.

 ## Commands
 - `:Brainrot boom`: trigger the vine boom sound now